rishabhlakhotia/CSE-Lab-Manual/IV Semester/Microprocessor_Lab/README.md

 Part-B contains all the 8051 assembly programs as per the manual.

 ### Extra
-Extra programs(present in the "Extra" directory) are not included in the manual.
+Extra programs (present in the "Extra" directory) are not in the manual.
 They are just programs to try by yourself or for practice.

 ## Contributing
 Several options are available to get started: